-When you have completed your divorce it feels like you've crossed the finish line.
-That finish line is oftentimes seemed like it was a million miles away in just outside of your reach.
-Now that your divorce is over with he can finally let your hair down and take a deep breath.
-You've completed the race and whether or not you like the outcome of your case you can move on to something else. the question is whether or not there's anything left for you to do after the judge has signed your final decree of divorce.
+When you have completed your divorce, it feels like you've crossed the finish line.
+That finish line often seemed like it was a million miles away, just outside of your reach.
+Now that your divorce is over, he can finally let your hair down and take a deep breath.
+You've completed the race, and whether or not you like the outcome of your case, you can move on to something else.
+The question is whether or not there's anything left for you to do after the judge has signed your final decree of divorce.
 What else could be in store for you in what do you need to keep in mind as you begin to transition into your post-divorce life?

 If it's me you're asking, and I have to assume that you are since you're reading this blog post, then I would tell you that you do have some work to do after your divorce is finalized.
 I would not take for granted that being done with your divorce means you are done with the entire process.
 Rather, I would recommend taking the time to assess your situation, create some goals and figure out a plan for achieving those goals.
 This is not intended to be a cheesy self-help blog post.
-We are going to be discussing concrete information and how that information can help you adjust two and thrive in your post-divorce world.
+We will discuss concrete information and how that information can help you adjust two and thrive in your post-divorce world.

 Assess the status of your relationship with your children

 This starts with communicating with your kids during the divorce about what the case means to you and them.
-Depending on the age of your children they may have different questions about what the long-term impact of the divorce will be.
-Rather than complain to your children or talk to them about your frustrations with the divorce you should use your time wisely and discuss with them what you are going to do to make sure the transition into post-divorce life is add been official for everyone including them.
+Depending on the age of your children, they may have different questions about what the long-term impact of the divorce will be.
+Rather than complain to your children or talk to them about your frustrations with the divorce, you should use your time wisely and discuss what you are going to do to make sure the transition into post-divorce life is add been official for everyone, including them.
 Frame every conversation you have with your children with them at the center rather than yourself.

 Assess the status of your relationship with your co-parent

-if you attempt to begin your co-parenting relationship with your ex-spouse in the same manner that you ended your marriage then you will be in some trouble.
+if you attempt to begin your co-parenting relationship with your ex-spouse in the same way you ended your marriage, you will be in some trouble.
 Simply changing hats and calling someone your Co-parent rather than your ex-spouse is not going to do anything to change the nature of that relationship.
 It was damaged enough to necessitated divorce and will continue to be damaged if you do not reassess the relationship and work towards building strong and open lines of communication back to benefit your children in the long term.

-The reality is that even though you and your ex-spouse may look the same physically and may believe the nature of your relationship to be the same during and after the divorce the fact is that the nature of your relationship has changed significantly in the past few months.
+The reality is that even though you and your ex-spouse may look the same physically and may believe the nature of your relationship to be the same during and after the divorce, the fact is that the nature of your relationship has changed significantly in the past few months.
 No longer are you 2 partners in life and decision-making in all areas like you were when you were married.
 Rather, now your entire focus is on your relationship with your children and working together to raise them successfully.
-While it is nice to not have to work with this person in all areas of your life the one area that is left is by far the most important to you and your Co-parent.
+While it is nice not to have to work with this person in all areas of your life, the one left area is by far the most important to you and your Co-parent.

-If possible, I would recommend seeking out your co-parent to speak to him or her about your expectations for your relationship moving forward.
-I'm not giving you any kind of sentimental Bury the hatchet or water under the bridge type of analogy.
-Rather, I am asking you 2 have an honest and Frank discussion with this person about the problems that you may have communicating with him or her and how you all will seek to avoid problems to benefit your child.
+If possible, I would recommend seeking out your co-parent to speak to them about your expectations for your relationship moving forward.
+I'm not giving you any sentimental Bury the hatchet or water under the bridge type of analogy.
+Rather, I am asking you 2 have an honest and Frank discussion with this person about the problems you may have communicating with them and how you all will seek to avoid problems to benefit your child.
 You can do so in person, over the phone, or even using Co-parenting websites.
-You should establish early on each of your preferred ways of being communicated with and then stick to those methods to avoid confusion or frustration.
+You should establish each of your preferred ways of being communicated early on and then stick to those methods to avoid confusion or frustration.

 If nothing else, you need to learn to be able to communicate with this person consistently.
-From my experience, it is those parents who are willing to at least communicate with one another that tend to do best in the world of co-parenting.
-I'm not saying that you have to agree with him or her on every subject or that you shouldn't still feel hurt or betrayed in some ways depending on your circumstances.
-What I am telling you is that having a productive and businesslike relationship with this person is crucial to your ability to Co-parent.
-You can seek help in your personal life if you have issues on a personal level with that person.
+From my experience, those parents who are willing to at least communicate with one another tend to do best in the world of co-parenting.
+I'm not saying that you have to agree with them on every subject or that you shouldn't still feel hurt or betrayed in some ways depending on your circumstances.
+I am telling you that having a productive and businesslike relationship with this person is crucial to your ability to Co-parent.
+You can seek help in your personal life if you have issues personally with that person.
 However, don't let personal animosity drift into your relationship.